 IoT Sensors

-These devices collect data such as vibration, temperature, humidity, and pressure from machinery.
+Sensors collect real-time data such as temperature, pressure, and vibration from machines.

 Edge Computing Solutions

-Edge devices process data locally before sending selected information to cloud IoT platforms.
-This reduces latency and bandwidth usage.
+Edge devices process data locally before sending it to the cloud, reducing latency and bandwidth usage.

 Cloud IoT Platforms